This post may contain affiliate links. Please refer to my privacy policy for more information.

 Prepared gum paste oyster shells

-Craft tweezers, for applying pearls
+Craft tweezers - for applying pearls

 Marbled Fondant

-I rolled out each color into rope shapes and place them tightly together.
+- Roll out each color into rope shapes and place them tightly together.

-Roll the paste into a snail shape.
+- Roll the paste into a snail shape.

-Once again, roll the fondant into a snail shape.
+- Once again, roll the fondant into a snail shape.

-Roll the fondant out to fit a 6" panel.
-Panel the cake with the fondant, do not cut the excess paste off the top yet.
+- Roll the fondant out to fit a 6" panel.
+Panel the cake with the fondant, do not cut the excess paste off of the top yet.
 You'll do this after adding the top panel.

-With the leftover marbled fondant from this panel, roll into a rope shape, then into a snail shape.
+- With the leftover marbled fondant from this panel, roll into a rope shape, then into a snail shape.

-Flatten the snail shape and roll until about ¼".
+- Flatten the snail shape and roll until about ¼".
 Cut out a 6" round for the top of the tier.

-Place the top panel of the cake.
+- Place the top panel of the cake.
 Cut off the excess paste and smooth the fondant and seams with a fondant smoother.

-Repeat the steps for the 8" tier.
+- Repeat the steps for the 8" tier and any remaining tiers.

 Rice Paper Waves

-Rice paper can be found in most grocery stores, or Asian markets.
-Rice paper is used for spring rolls.
-Soaking them in water softens them and makes them pliable.
-They can be shaped and will become firm once dry.
-For my waves, I added a small amount of sky blue to a pan filled with room temperature water.
+- Add a small amount of sky blue gel color to a pie pan filled with room temperature water.
 Only a small amount of color is absorbed into the rice paper, so color the water a shade or two darker than the shade you're aiming for.
-I prepared the shaping forms for my rice paper by wrapping silicone mats around 6" and 8" dummy tiers.

-Remove the rice paper from the water, letting the excess water drip off.
+- Remove the rice paper from the water, letting the excess water drip off and form the rice paper on the silicone mat, leaving some creases and folds.

-Once the waves are dry, use a dry paintbrush and dust the waves with pearl luster dust.
+- Once the waves are dry, use a dry paintbrush and dust the waves with pearl luster dust.

 Wafer Paper Sea Foam

-Heat a nonstick frying pan over medium heat.
+- Heat a nonstick frying pan over medium heat.

-Quickly dip the wafer into the reserved blue water and lay it flat into the frying pan.
+- Quickly, like 1 second, dip the wafer into the reserved blue water and lay it flat into the frying pan.
 The paper will shrink and bubble.
 Watch closely to prevent any browning.
 Reduce the heat a bit if you're seeing any browning.

-Once the paper has bubbled and appears dry, remove the wafer and let it cool on a silicone mat or a piece of parchment paper.
+- Once the paper has bubbled and appears dry, remove the wafer and let it cool on a silicone mat or a piece of parchment paper.
+Repeat the steps for the remaining paper.

 Sugar Pearls

-Make sugar pearls with the gum paste by rolling different size balls.
-Be sure to keep the pearls one the small side.
-They tend to look a bit unnatural on the cake if they're too big.
-I made about 20-30 pearls to have some extra on hand.
-When the pearls are dry, place them into a tiptop bag.
+- When the pearls are dry, place them into a tiptop bag.
 Sprinkle a little bit of the luster dust into the bag and seal the top.
 Shake the bag to fully coat the pearls with luster dust.

 Oyster Shells

 There is a full tutorial for these oyster shells here.
 There you will find the supplies used, how to make them, and a detailed step by step on how to paint them.
+Alternatively, you can use a sea shell mold found online or in a local craft store to make a variety of shells.

 Assembling the Cake

 The primary focus to this cake is off to the right hand side.
 The waves should come off and away from the cake.
 I used 3 waves per tier.
-There a few ways to attach rice paper waves to the cake.
-My favorite way is to attach them at the base of the waves with melted white chocolate and freeze spray.
-Freeze spray dries the chocolate instantly.
-No slipping or falling waves.

-With a set of craft tweezers, attach the sugar pearls with piping gel along the edge of the design in clusters, with a few random pearls being placed an inch or two away from the edge of the design.
+- With a set of craft tweezers, attach the sugar pearls with piping gel along the edge of the design in clusters, with a few random pearls being placed an inch or two away from the edge of the design.

 Enjoy!